blackmirag3/Classify/docs/DeveloperGuide.md

 2. Listing all students with a specific subject in the tuition centre
    1. Prerequisites: Have at least one student with the subject 'Math' added to the list with the `add` command
    2. Test case: `list`, `Math`<br />
-   Expected: A list of all the students with the subject `Math` in the tuition centre is printed.
+   Expected: A list of all the students with the subject 'Math' in the tuition centre is printed.
    <br />
 3. Listing all students that have been deleted in the current session
    1. Prerequisites: Delete at least one student in the list with the `delete` command